Jessicarrr/TalkToPawns/Docs/Help.md

       - unholy-v2-13b.Q5_K_S.gguf (works pretty well, rarely gets confused, also good for playing a character)
       - I haven't tested out any other versions of unholy.

-For a detailed explanation of these terms, read through the Reddit thread linked (same link as above): [A Starter Guide for Playing with Your Own Local AI](https://www.reddit.com/r/LocalLLaMA/comments/16y95hk/a_starter_guide_for_playing_with_your_own_local_ai/)
+For a detailed explanation of terms like Q5 or 7b, read through the Reddit thread linked (same link as above): [A Starter Guide for Playing with Your Own Local AI](https://www.reddit.com/r/LocalLLaMA/comments/16y95hk/a_starter_guide_for_playing_with_your_own_local_ai/)

 3. **Run Koboldcpp**: Configuring Koboldcpp involves selecting the appropriate settings based on your hardware and the model you've chosen.